Use coupon code WELCOME10 for 10% off your first order.

 Use a Daily Barrier Balm:

-A thin layer of a pure, natural balm helps protect against moisture and friction.
+A thin layer of a pure, natural balm like our tallow balm helps protect against moisture and friction.
 Look for time-proven ingredients like tallow and calendula — no fillers, no fluff, just pure protection.

 Choose Nappies & Wipes Wisely: